DP12034 Intertemporal Price Discrimination with Two Products

 |Programme Areas:||Industrial Organization|

-We study the multiproduct monopoly profit maximisation problem for a seller who can commit to a dynamic pricing strategy.
-We show that if consumers' valuations are not strongly-ordered then optimality for the seller requires intertemporal price discrimination and it can be implemented by dynamic pricing on the cross-sell to the bundle.
-If consumers are perfectly negatively correlated, reducing the cross-sell price at a single point in time is optimal.
-For general valuations we show that if the cross-partial derivative of the profit function is negative then dynamic pricing on the cross-sell is more profitable than fixing prices.
-So we show that the celebrated Stokey (1979) no-discrimination-across-time result does not extend to multiple good sellers when consumers' valuations are drawn from the tilted uniform, the shifted uniform, the exponential, or the normal distribution.
-We extend our results to welfare, to complementarities in demand, and to the determination of optimal discount schedules.
+We study the two-product monopoly profit maximisation problem for a seller who can commit to a dynamic pricing strategy.
+We show that if consumers' valuations are not strongly-ordered then optimality for the seller can require intertemporal price discrimination: the seller offers a choice between supplying a complete bundle now, or delaying the supply of a component of that bundle until a later date.
+For general valuations we establish a sufficient condition for such dynamic pricing to be more profitable than mixed bundling.
+So we show that the Stokey (1979) no-discrimination-across-time result does not extend to two-product sellers when consumers' valuations are drawn from many standard distributions.